 Adam Symborski graduated from James Madison University with a Bachelor of Music and concentration in Music Industry.
 Since starting violin at age 11 and piano at age 7, he has been passionate about music and all it has to offer.
 Adam has served in various teaching and tutoring positions, including 4 years of summer camp and chamber camp counselling with the Academy of Music, voice tutoring at JMU, and teaching music at outreach camps for at-risk children in the tidewater area.
 Adam is also a registered Suzuki teacher and has taught general music as well as private lessons in Suzuki violin and piano at Ghent Montessori School.

-Adam is currently pursuing his Master's Degree at East Carolina University
+Adam is currently pursuing his Doctorate at Boston University.

-Adam is currently pursuing his Master's Degree at East Carolina University
+Adam is currently pursuing his Doctorate at Boston University.